BenJrSky/ayisha.js/README.md

 # Ayisha.js v1.0.0

 Ayisha.js is a micro JavaScript framework for building reactive, component-based user interfaces.
-Inspired by Vue.js, Alpine.js, and React, it features a minimalist syntax and an extremely lightweight bundle.
+It offers a minimalist syntax, a powerful directive system, and an extremely lightweight bundle for fast and modern web development.

 ## Main Features